statengeneraal/tools-github-bwb/scripts/laws_in_couchdb/README.md

 Some technical notes
 --------------------
 Documents are stored as CouchDB JSON-files with metadata fields that are not *exactly* the same as the XML elements.
 Compare `XmlConstants.rb` with `JsonConstants.rb`.
-Also, a field called "xml" is added to the documents, which contains the document content, unsurprisingly in XML format.
+An attachment called `data.xml` contains the document content, unsurprisingly in XML format.
 Document IDs are of the form `{BWBID}/{EXPRESSION DATE}`, which encodes to `{BWBID}%2F{EXPRESSION DATE}`, where the expression date is specified by the field `datumLaatsteWijzing` (date last modified).

+Note that a field called "xml" has been added to the documents, which should always be `null`.
+This is a remnant of early iterations of the database in which document content was inlined along with the metadata.
+The reasoning was that bulk requests are easier this way.
+However, metadata does not get compressed, as attachments do.
+Also inlining XML made it harder to query documents just for their metadata, needing secondary queries.

 The updater service is run as a single-dyno Heroku deployment with European locality.
 The Heroku platform was chosen because it is reliable, easy to deploy on and free to use in this case.